Texas governor issues last-minute reprieve for son who ordered family killed

 Police had originally assumed the shooting was a botched robbery, although the fact that only Bart's cell phone had been taken raised suspicions.

-Bart returned to live with his wounded father for seven months before it emerged that it was the son who hired the gunman.
+Bart returned to live with his wounded father for seven months before the truth emerged that it was the son who hired the gunman.

 Kent, a devout Christian, said he had initially been "mad at God" after being shot in the thorax by the masked assailant who took the lives of his wife Tricia, 51, and his 19-year-old son Kevin.

 "I was wrestling with my faith," he said.
-"But God met me in the hospital room on the night of the shootings and helped me arrive at a 'miracle' forgiveness for everyone involved."
+"But God met me in the hospital room on the night of the shootings and helped me arrive at a 'miracle' forgiveness for everyone involved," he said.

+"Long before I ever even suspected that that forgiveness might extend to my own son."

 "I live with the extent of the loss every day and am aware of how much it has cost me -- and am completely aware that all of that loss was the result of decisions made by my son," he said.